Survivor România 2022

 The season premiered on 16 January 2022 and concluded on 31 May 2022, where Alex Delea was named the winner over Elena Chiriac winning the grand prize of 100.000 € and title of Sole Survivor.
 It was the first season to air on Pro TV and was filmed in La Romana, Dominican Republic from January to May 2022.

-The season included a twist called Exile Island.
-Since cycle 6, in each cycle after the first Reward Challenge of the cycle, each tribe must exile one teammate.
-The exiled contestants are sent to a remote location, entirely separate from the existing camps, where they will fend for themselves until last Reward Challenge of the cycle.

 Production

 In September 2021, it was reported that Pro TV Studios were in talks with Acun Medya, who own the rights to Survivor România, to revive the show in 2022.
 On 12 October 2021, Pro TV aired a teaser trailer, officially confirming that the series would return for a new series in 2022 on Pro TV.
+Following the announcement of the series, Antonii Mangov, the Programming Director Pro TV said: "We are pleased to announce that in 2022 we will be adding this incredible format to our portfolio.
+Survivor is already a successful show in Romania, but we will add a touch of what Pro TV represents, which guarantees top-class entertainment."
 Filming began in January 2022.

+Twist

+The season included a twist called Exile Island.
+Since cycle 6 till cycle 11, in each cycle after the first Reward Challenge, each tribe must exile one teammate.
+The nomination is made by the member of their own tribe who achieved the best results in the Reward Challenge.
+The exiled contestants are sent to a remote location, entirely separate from the existing camps, where they will fend for themselves until last Reward Challenge of the cycle.

+Broadcast

-It was initially broadcast from January 16 to May 21, 2022 on Pro TV and the Voyo.
+It was initially broadcast from January 16 to May 21, 2022 on Pro TV and Voyo and airs on Sundays, Mondays and Tuesdays at 8:30 pm.